 Top tip: write down the reasons why you would like to lose weight.
 Keep referring to this list to motivate yourself.

 Set clear goals with a realistic timescale

 Based on the recommended rate of weight loss explained above, set yourself a clear weight loss goal with a realistic timescale.
 Some people aim to get down to a perfect weight.
-However, this may be a lot of weight to lose for you and you may get fed up about poor progress, and give up.
+However, this may be a lot of weight to lose for you and you may become fed up about poor progress, and give up.
 So, you may find it helpful to break up your weight loss goal.
-For example, you may wish to set yourself a goal to lose 4 kg over the following 4 to 6 weeks.
+For example, you may wish to set yourself a goal to lose 4 kg over the following 4-6 weeks.
 Once you have achieved that goal, you can set yourself another, etc.

 For most people, you can start to get health benefits by losing even just 5-10% of your starting weight.
 For example, if your starting weight was 100 kg, losing 5-10 kg in weight will produce some health benefits for you, even if you are still not at your ideal weight.

 Top tip: aim to lose weight steadily, around 0.5-1 kg per week.
 For most people, health benefits can come from losing the first 5-10% of their weight.
 This is often about 5-10 kg.

 In addition to setting yourself realistic weight loss targets, it is also helpful to set yourself an action plan.
 Be realistic and consider what you feel will have the most impact on your weight.
 For example, if you currently have a piece of cake every day, your action plan could be to reduce this to twice per week only.
 Your action plan might start with three main goals; then, once you have achieved these goals, you can reset your action plan and think about other changes you might be able to make.
 The idea is to make small, gradual changes that you can stick to for life.